mcserodio/mcserodio/README.md

 - 👋 Hi there!
 - 👀 I’m interested in computational linguistics/natural language processing and project management
-- 🌱 I’m currently learning Python and Java
+- 🌱 Always looking to learn new skills
-- 📫 How to reach me: send me a message!
+- 📫 How to reach me: send me a message on LinkedIn!

 <!---
 mcserodio/mcserodio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.